 Deciding which crane is right for your objectives can be an overwhelming task, as the range of options available is limitless!
-There is an enormous variety of cranes ‘ each designed for a specific function or use.
+There are an enormous variety of cranes ‘ each designed for a specific function or use.

+One example is a tower crane.
 Tower cranes are commonly used in the construction of tall buildings and are attached at various floors as the building rises.
 They are unique as they have the ability to climb the building as it rises.

 Tower cranes can add their own tower sections when equipped with a climber section.
 The climber allows the crane to jack the tower up enough to add 1 section of tower per move.